cosmo-workspace/cosmo/docs/CRD-DESIGN.md

   - var: AWS_REGION
 ```

-In order to create a default user addon, annotate `cosmo/default-user-addon: "true"` on the Template.
+In order to create a default user addon, which is applied to all Users automatically, annotate `cosmo/default-user-addon: "true"` on the Template.